-When psychedelics occasion a mystical-type experience, it is consistent with a disinhibition of the CAS from ancient brain regions.
-This primordial territory of awareness precedes language and the ego and exists in the unconscious as a genetic memory.
-It represents an archetypal, collective affective consciousness that is available as a universal dimension of human awareness but is rarely accessed because it has been inhibited and repressed into the unconscious by the DMN and the ego.
-The CAS is imbued with an ancestral sense of timelessness and oneness and is perceived as an innate, intuitive intelligence.
+When psychedelics occasion a mystical-type experience, it is consistent with disinhibition of the CAS from ancient brain regions.
+This primordial territory of awareness precedes language and the ego and exists in the unconscious as an archetypal affective consciousness.
+The CAS is available as a universal dimension of human awareness but is rarely accessed because it has been inhibited and repressed into the unconscious by the DMN and the ego.
+The CAS is imbued with an ancestral sense of timelessness and oneness that is perceived as an innate, intuitive intelligence.